Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Conclusion

 \section{Conclusion}

 In this paper, a generic LC-VLP algorithm has been proposed to enable high-accuracy full 6-DoF CPE in heterogeneous LED-shape scenarios.
 LC-VLP adopts a unified parametric modeling based on Lam\'e curves, which can represent a wide range of commonly-used LED shapes.
 With only the parameters of the captured Lam\'e curve-shaped LEDs, full 6-DoF CPE can be performed.
 Specifically, an LED database is constructed in advance to associate LED IDs with their corresponding curve parameters.
 When positioning, a back-projection strategy is introduced to formulate CPE as an NLLS optimization problem, where the algebraic distances between back-projected points and the corresponding LED curves are iteratively minimized.
 To provide a reliable initialization, a \freepnp\ algorithm is further developed, which enables approximate pose estimation without requiring any pre-calibrated 3D--2D RP correspondences.
 The performance of LC-VLP has been verified through substantial simulations and experiments.
-In particular, simulation results show that LC-VLP outperforms SoTA methods in homogeneous LED-shape scenarios, achieving reductions of over 40\% in position error and 25\% in rotation error; experiments further show that LC-VLP can achieve an average position accuracy of less than 4 cm in a heterogeneous LED-shape scenario.
-Therefore, LC-VLP holds strong potential for deployment in real-world indoor positioning-enabled applications.
+In particular, simulation results show that LC-VLP outperforms SoTA methods in homogeneous LED-shape scenarios, achieving reductions of over 30\% in average position and rotation errors; experiments further show that LC-VLP can achieve an average position accuracy of less than 4 cm in a heterogeneous LED-shape scenario.
+Therefore, LC-VLP holds strong potential for deployment in real-world indoor positioning-enabled applications. {In future work, it would be interesting to extend LC-VLP to stereo-camera or multi-camera cooperative positioning scenarios, investigate single-LED positioning methods, and optimize LED deployment layouts for improved coverage and positioning performance.}

 \appendices